 Birds Are My Peeps

 Live from southeast Michigan: Learn to observe, identify and record birds in your neighborhood and why biologists use these skills, from downtown Detroit to the wilds of the Upper Peninsula.
-This program can be adapted to all grades, including preK!
+This session is for third through 12th grade.

 Birds of Fire: The Kirtland's Warbler Story